mirstuk/javascript-cardio-session-3/README.md

 Remove from the array whatever is in the following arguments.
 Return the leftover numbers in an array

 ex. seekAndDestroy([2, 3, 4, 6, 6, 'hello'], 2, 6) == [3, 4, 'hello']

+### CHALLENGE 4: SORT BY HEIGHT

+Some people are standing in a row in a park.
+There are trees between them which cannot be moved.
+Your task is to rearrange the people by their heights in a non-descending order without moving the trees.

+ex. a = [-1, 150, 190, 170, -1, -1, 160, 180]

+sortByHeight(a) == [-1, 150, 160, 170, -1, -1, 180, 190]